 About Mark Forster

 Mark Forster is the stage name of Marek Ćwiertnia.
 Forster was born in Dortmund to a German father and a Polish mother.
-For a time he was the frontman for the band Balboa and also wrote music and jingles for television.
+His music career has been varied.
+For a time he was the frontman for the band Balboa.
+Forster also wrote music and jingles for television.
 But by 2010 he was signed to Four Music and two years later he released his debut Karton.
 The album did respectfully in the charts.

-Forster’s music is large and it isn’t shy.
+Forster’s music is larger than life and it isn’t shy.
 It stays with you but it isn’t catchy in the traditional throw-away sense that is often so prevalent in pop music.
 Forster is clearly trying to make a connection with fans and impart a message.

 To the Top of the Charts